maythaswang/N-body-simulator/README.md

 - Save-Load system

 ### Known Issues
-- If you set the force or mass to some crazy stuffs and you start to see some void ball in the middle of your screen, fear not for the stuffs is actually flying off the camera limit... 😂
+- If you set the force or mass to some crazy stuffs and you start to see some void ball in the middle of your screen, fear not for the stuffs is actually flying off the camera limit... 😂 \[Will need to set world boundary probably]
+- The sphere is sampled using `glm::sphericalRand` so there is a gaping hole and a line on some position...

 ----------
 ## References